ArtsPool: an introduction

 Financial Operations Lead

 This role is here to help manage your day-to-day transactions.
-Bills that need to be paid, receivable invoices to be created or for which you expect payment, receipts/documentation, bank deposits, petty cash reports, contracts for processing (e.g. independent contractors), 1099s, bank reconciliation, and transaction coding, are just some of this things this role does.
+Bills that need to be paid, receivable invoices to be created or for which you expect payment, receipts/documentation, bank deposits, petty cash reports, contracts for processing (e.g. independent contractors), 1099s, W-9 collection, bank reconciliation, and transaction coding, are just some of this things this role does.

 The Financial Operations Lead is also the first point of contact for all requests sent into the ArtsPool app by email, and will route the request to the appropriate ArtsPool team member.